Editor: William Hughes, Bath Spa University, UK

 Before submitting a manuscript, please ensure that it conforms as closely as possible to the journal’s style sheet, and that your name does not appear anywhere on the manuscript (including headers, footers or contact details appended at the end of the article).
-Manuscripts should be between 3000 and 9000 in length, and should be accompanied by an abstract of around 100 words.
-Manuscript submissions should be sent by email to the assistant editor, Dr Emily Alder, email@example.com, or on a CD posted to Emily at: Edinburgh Napier University, Merchiston Campus, Colinton Road, Edinburgh EH10 5DT, UK.
-Preferred formats are MS Word or Rich Text Format.
+Manuscripts should be between 3000 and 7000 in length, and should be accompanied by an abstract of up to 200 words.
+Manuscripts must be submitted online at https://mc.manuscriptcentral.com/gothic.
+Please direct any queries about the submission or review process to the Assistant Editor, Dr Emily Alder, email@example.com.

 Proposals for special issues should be sent to the Editor, Professor William Hughes, Department of English, Bath Spa University, Newton Park, Bath BA2 9BN UK.

 Reviews should be 900-1200 words in length.
 Review articles which consider two or more work may be somewhat longer.
 Reviews and review articles should be produced to the journal’s style guidelines.
 If you would like to review for Gothic Studies, please contact the reviews editor responsible for the area in which the work is published: